leifliddy/asahi-fedora-builder/README.md

 https://wiki.archlinux.org/title/Iwd
 https://wiki.archlinux.org/title/systemd-networkd

-If you install a desktop environment (gnome, kde, cinnamon...etc), then you'll probably want to disable (and stop) these two services ie
+If you install a desktop environment that uses `NetworkManager` (gnome, kde, cinnamon...etc), then you'll probably want to disable (and stop) these two services:
 ```systemctl disable --now iwd systemd-networkd```

 **Cinnamon Desktop: Double (Hi-DPI) scaling**
 The current state of the kernel has several limitations (this is an Alpha release after all).